This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Acetaminophen decreases pain.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

-- Oral contraceptives (birth control pills) may be suggested by your caregiver if your pain continues.
+- Oral contraceptives (birth control pills) may be suggested by your healthcare provider if your pain continues.
 Birth control pills stop you from ovulating, which stops mittelschmerz pain.

 - You have a fever.